PaloAltoNetworks/pcs-postman/README.md

-compute-token	| JWT token auto-generated after the Compute /authenticate request | api-version | Used only for the Compute collection for future API versions | v1 console-port | Used only for self-hosted versions of the Compute Console |
+compute-token	| JWT token auto-generated after the Compute /authenticate request | api-version | Used only for the Compute collection for future API versions | v1 console-port | Used only for self-hosted versions of the Compute Console | aporeto-api-endpoint | API endpoint for all things within the Microsegmentation tab | https://api.east-01.network.prismacloud.io aporeto-token | JWT token auto-generated after the Microsegmentation /issue request namespace | The namespace on CNS where you will be operating | /859889522116745232/my-cloud-account/Application

 ## Advanced Postman scenarios using Collection Runner